 The Daily Oklahoman and local TV stations assisted the investigation by publishing the request for building owners to volunteer their roofs for inspection.

-The final Oklahoma City hailstorm report was released at the RICOWI roofing seminar on October 12, 2005 in Norman, OK.
-It is available for download or can be ordered on CD.
+The final Oklahoma City hailstorm report was released at the RICOWI roofing seminar on October 12, 2005 in Norman, OK, and is available for download.

 An event is identified as a hailstorm with hail stones greater than 1.5" in diameter causing significant damage covering an area of 5 square miles or more on one of the targeted areas.